Comparables Analysis for Startup Valuation

 you can use a comparables analysis for tech startup valuation

 The table above summarizes the financial information of several companies with similar characteristics.
-The first column contains the data of the "new company," Newco, the company we want to value.
-The other four columns contain the data and value of four different but comparable companies.
-With this information, we can now calculate the implied value of Newco.
+The first column contains the data of the company we want to value, which we call “Newco.”
+The other columns show financial data and market values of four comparable companies.
+Using these observed market values and ratios, we can now estimate the implied value of Newco.

 EV is the Enterprise Value, and BV is defined as Book Value.
 The Enterprise Value is the total value of the company.
 Suppose a company is financed by $2 million in loans (Debt), and the market value of the equity, the so-called Market Cap, is $3 million, then the EV is equal to $5 million.
 Note that EV and Market Cap are the two magnitudes we are looking for.